-Elements that can be used to create contrast might be; size, stroke, colour and space.
+Design Principles that can be used to create contrast might be size, stroke, colour and space.
 If your type pallet is too similar, it will make the whole project look dull or watered down so, to combat this, it's recommended you choose typefaces that are visually separate from one another.
-This can also be done without using separate typefaces however, for e.g. If you’ve decided to only use one typeface but need contrast in your project you could use a Bold weight and large size for the heading an italic light for the subheading and a regular for the body.
+This can also be done without using separate typefaces however, for e.g. If you’ve decided to only use one typeface but need contrast in your project you could use the fonts within the family such as BOLD weight and large size for the heading an Italic light for the subheading and a regular for the body.

-To find out more about Typography and studying Digital Design, click here.
+To find out more about studying Digital Design, click here

 To keep up to date with the latest from JMC, click here